 Shift to fringe: Opportunities in the peripheries

-In my previous columns, I highlighted the need for more residential projects, which compelled developers to look for available land in non-core locations.
-As a result, other business hubs in the country’s capital region emerged, including the Ortigas East–C-5 corridor, which has become a new battlefield for interesting residential projects over the past few years.
+Residential demand compelled developers to look for land in non-core locations, and, as a result, other business hubs in the country’s capital region emerged.
+Fringe areas such as the one in Makati have become the newest battlefields for residential projects over the past few years.

 Subscribe to INQUIRER PLUS to get access to The Philippine Daily Inquirer & other 70+ titles, share up to 5 gadgets, listen to the news, download as early as 4am & share articles on social media.
 Call 896 6000.